Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 Causation

-Proving causation means establishing the direct link between the medical provider's negligence and the harm suffered.
-For example, if a medical provider failed to diagnose Lyme disease or chronic fatigue syndrome, resulting in the worsening of the medical condition, the victim must prove that the harm would not have occurred if the correct diagnosis was made.
+Proving causation means establishing the direct link between the medical provider’s negligence and the harm suffered.
+For example, if a medical provider failed to diagnose Lyme disease or chronic fatigue syndrome, resulting in the worsening of the medical condition, the victim must prove that the harm would not have occurred if the correct diagnosis had been made.

 Damages